wh6av/md380-radio/README.md

 All questions should be directed to me via wh6av@allpuremedia.com.

 This program was created for all users of the MD-380 and MD-390 radios.
 Please note that this is intended to be run from a Raspberry Pi machine.
-Itcan also bu used on a Debian or Raspbian installation also.
+It can also be used on a Debian or Raspbian installation also.

 To install program unto Raspberry Pi, Debian or Raspbian, login via SSH and type the following commands at the command line: